LucasDelfino92/morrowindsharp/mw#.md

 The guide presented here assumes you have already followed all instructions found in the [**Setup**](https://github.com/Sigourn/morrowind-sharp/blob/master/setup.md#morrowind-setup) page.
 Please abstain from using this guide until you've correctly set up Morrowind and the recommended tools.

-## MODDING TIPS
+## GENERAL MODDING RULES

-### Don't uninstall mods mid-playthrough

-A lot of things can go wrong when uninstalling a mod mid-playthrough.
-Some, expected.
-Some, completely unexpected.
+The following are general tips to help you on installing mods.
+These aren't strict rules, but tips to follow if you are new to modding Morrowind.

-### Always keep backup saves
+- Always keep backup saves, particularly sone when uninstalling or installing mods.

-Before you install a mod you are not completely sure about, make a backup of your save in case things go wrong.
-Before you uninstall a mod you are not completely sure about, make a backup of your save in case things go wrong.

-### Read the descriptions

-Mod descriptions exist for a reason.
-The elaborate ones, usually for a *good* reason.
-Apart from describing what a mod is supposed to, descriptions tend to list things such as:

-- Requirements: mods or utilities a given mod needs to work as intended.
-- Compatibility issues: known conflicts with other mods, whether general or specific.
-- Known issues: bugs or unintended behavior.

-Reading descriptions helps you troubleshoot mods, and what's more, decide beforehand whether a mod is worth the trouble of installing it.

-### File structure matters
+- Don't uninstall or install mods mid-playthrough, unless you know for sure you can do it safely.
+- Read mod descriptions, as they can clue you in regarding requirements, compatibility with other mods, and known issues.
+Always make it a habit to take a look at the mod's comments section: users can mention other issues with the mod, and possible fixes.

-The file structure is how files are organized for the game to read and use them.
-Incorrect file structure accounts for a good deal of mods that don’t work properly.
+- Learn how file structure works.
+Incorrect file structure means mods will not work as intended.

-### BSA files
+## BSA FILES

-Some mods come with BSA files.
-These contain data files for the mod.
-The most popular mod which includes BSA files is the **Tamriel Rebuilt** project, which is not part of this guide. **BSA files** need to be **registered** in your Morrowind.ini file for the game to properly load the assets.
-Failing to do so results in a well known phenomenon of [**yellow exclamation triangles**](https://external-preview.redd.it/dl-I4l_Pzm5autet-87p1hnU1btUavtiu1mtwGzWBko.png?width=960&crop=smart&auto=webp&s=3d180a6476cad80c332c12be08252511a0044c5c).
+Some mods come with **BSA files**, which contain data files for the mod.
+BSA files need to be registered in your **Morrowind.ini** file for the game to properly load the assets.
+Missing assets cause [**yellow exclamation triangles**](https://external-preview.redd.it/dl-I4l_Pzm5autet-87p1hnU1btUavtiu1mtwGzWBko.png?width=960&crop=smart&auto=webp&s=3d180a6476cad80c332c12be08252511a0044c5c).

-To register a BSA file, launch Wrye Mash from Mod Organizer 2.
+> To register a BSA file, launch Wrye Mash from Mod Organizer 2.
 In the **Mods** tab, click the **BSA Archives** tab to the right, and check the BSA you want to register.

-> Note that Morrowind# features no mods that use BSA files.

 ## MOD ORGANIZER 2 TIPS